 What Is the Difference Between an MBA and a Masters Degree

 In a difficult job market, professionals often attend graduate school in order to compete with other job-seekers or increase their skills for a current position.
 Both master's and MBA degree programs offer attractive options, including part-time and distance learning.
-Get more info to determine which program would be right for you.

 Overview of an MBA and a Master's Degree Program

 Master's-level programs may include programs in business, engineering, education and healthcare.
 A Master of Business Administration (MBA) program is a kind of master's degree program that concentrates on refining general management competencies with an emphasis on business skills, such as accounting or employee relations.